 What information is stored by the system?

 Monitoring several properties, even overseas locations can be done from just one location or server.
 Businesses can monitor security control over several buildings located over a large area.

 With proximity cards, the process is simplified.
 An authorized person just needs to access the credentials record and it is just a matter of deactivating a card.
 It works the same way, too, when a new hire comes onboard.
 The credentials record just need to be accessed to add a card.

-Action 1st Loss Prevention offers a whole range of Key Card access control systems.
-Call us today for an appointment at 800-675-3015 and our experts will be happy to discuss your security needs and provide a free onsite survey and estimate.
+for electronic door lock installation services.
+Our experts will be happy to discuss your door lock needs and provide a free onsite survey and estimate.